tnevolin/mm6-skill-emphasis-mod/Readme.md

 ##### TODO

-Weapon base Attack rate is reduced by 50.
-That halves initial damage rate but gives more room for faster imrovement with skill.
+Reduce weapon base attack rate for those benefiting from attack rate skill increase.
+That decreases initial damage rate but gives more room for faster imrovement with skill.
-Weapon skill attack rate bonus is 6,7,8 instead of current 4,5,6.
+Increase weapon skill attack rate bonus to 6,7,8 instead of current 4,5,6.

 # Chance to hit formulas